 If you reconfigure your hardware, you may need pin number and signal information for the USB connectors.
 Figure B-7 illustrates the USB connector and Table B-6 defines the pin assignments and interface signals for the USB connector.

 Figure B-7.
-USB Connector Pin Numbers
+Pin Numbers for the USB Connector

 Table B-6.
 USB Connector Pin Assignments